ismoilovdevml/devops-tools/server-monitoring-bot/README.md

 # Server Monitoring Bot

 Telegram bot developed for server monitoring.
-Bit supports monitoring of multiple servers.
+Bot supports monitoring of multiple servers.
 The bot will send a warning message if CPU, RAM and Memory exceed 80%.

 #### Running the program on your servers